 He said that he has heard Fettke speak on nutrition at conferences and was impressed with his depth of scientific knowledge and passion for patients’ welfare.

 A recent Diabetes Australia report has shown that there are now a million Australians diagnosed with type 2 diabetes.
 The total number could be high as 1.7 million, Brukner says, as the number of Australians currently with undiagnosed, “silent” type 2 diabetes is unknown.
-With a population of 23.3 million, that means around 7% of Australian have type 2 diabetes.
+Furthermore, with a population of 23.3 million, that means around 7% of Australian have type 2 diabetes.

 As well, experts have estimated the number of people with pre-diabetes and at high risk of developing Type 2 diabetes to be around 2 million.